Panama law firm heavily implicated in 'Pandora Papers' revelations

 The letter from the Panamanian government also references some of the reforms that the Central American country has made in recent years, although it remains on the EU list of tax havens.

-The Panama of 2016 "is nothing like the Panama of today," the government said in its letter.
+The Panama of 2016 "is nothing like the Panama of today," the government said in its letter.-AFP

 Comments